General Academic Requirements for ME Graduate Degrees

-- When grades are posted after the semester, the ME Graduate Office will review all ME graduate students’ grades.
+- When grades are completely posted after the semester (which may extend into the following semester), the ME Graduate Office will review all ME graduate students’ grades.

 - The ME Graduate Office will identify all students not meeting the academic grade and research requirements.

-- Students having a GPA below 2.75 after twelve or more credit hours will receive a letter informing them that they are being dismissed from the ME program.
+- Students having a cumulative GPA below 3.0, or two semesters of unsatisfactory research performance (consecutive or non-consecutive), will receive a letter informing them that they are being dismissed from the ME program.
 The letter will be sent via email to the student and Major Professor.